 Entry and exit

 A number of Schengen countries, including Germany, have introduced temporary immigration controls.
-Carry a valid passport with you when entering or leaving Germany even if you travel to another Schengen country.
-Border controls remain in force on the border with Austria.
+Carry a valid passport with you when entering or leaving Germany, even if travelling to or from another Schengen country.

 Safety and security

 Terrorism is a threat throughout the world, but there is a heightened threat of terrorist attack in a number of European countries, including Germany.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.

 The German Government has introduced heightened security measures around the country, including at airports and major train stations.
 Authorities are monitoring a large number of individuals considered capable of violent acts.
 They continue to arrest and prosecute suspected terrorists.

 There have been a number of recent attacks in Germany.